WAD analysis tool and toughness estimation of DOOM maps

 $ dmon DOOM2.WAD --average

-Show stats for maps 1-4 counting bonus items, with legend:
+Show stats for maps 1-4, counting bonus items, and print the legend:

 $ dmon DOOM2.WAD MAP0 --legend --bonus